dfelinto/blender-manual/manual/modeling/modifiers/nodes/attribute/attribute_compare.rst

    Depending on the *Type* input, this is either an attribute name or an input of the specified data type.

 Threshold
-   This value is used as a threshold for still considering the two inputs as equal for the *Equal* and *Not Equal* operations,
+   This value is used as a threshold for still considering the two inputs as equal for the *Equal* and *Not Equal* operations.

 Result
    Name of the attribute where the computed result it stored.